zhouhuiquan/wp-calypso/docs/guide/tech-behind-calypso.md

 * [JavaScript Allongé, the "Six" Edition](https://leanpub.com/javascriptallongesix/read)
 * [Exploring ES6](http://exploringjs.com/es6/)
 * [What the heck is the event loop anyway?](https://www.youtube.com/watch?v=8aGhZQkoFbQ) – short presentation that sheds some light on how asynchronous operations are executed in JavaScript
+* [In The Loop](https://www.youtube.com/watch?v=cCOL7MC4Pl0) - another presenation on how the event loop works in browsers

 Key concepts checklist: